 I have never read an Anthony Trollope book, and I know there are many of them.
 I have however seen the series ‘The Way we Live Now’ starring David Suchet and greatly enjoyed it.
 So when I spotted ‘The Barchester Chronicles‘ DVD I was quite looking forward to watching it.
 The series was first shown in 1982 and is an adaptation of Anthony Trollope’s first two Barchester novels (The Warden and Barchester Towers).

-The stars are Susan Hampshire, Donald Pleasence as Mr Harding (a central character), a very young Alan Rickman as adversary Obadiah Slope and Geraldine McEwan as Mrs Proudie the Bishops wife.
+The stars are Susan Hampshire, Donald Pleasence as Mr Harding (a central character); a very young Alan Rickman as adversary Obadiah Slope and Geraldine McEwan as Mrs Proudie the Bishops wife.

-The plot centres around a zealous Mr John Bold an over zealous young reformer, discovering that the unworldly Mr Harding is in receipt of a very good wage for doing next to nothing takes it upon himself to point this out to Mr Harding, who is by turn horrified and mortified as he really has no idea about financial matters.
+The plot centres around a zealous Mr John Bold an over zealous young reformer.
+When he discovers that the unworldly Mr Harding is in receipt of a very good wage for doing next to nothing, he takes it upon himself to point this out to Mr Harding, who is by turn horrified and mortified as he really has no idea about financial matters.

 I found this series a slow burner and didn’t think that I would like it, but the appearance of the slimy slithery Mr Slope (a kind of evangelical Uriah Heep with an eye for the ladies and not at all ‘umble’) played mesmerisingly by a very young Alan Rickman really livens up the series.

 See here for full cast and nominations

 4 thoughts on “Throwback Friday: Watched ‘Barchester Chronicles’”

 Okay, now I am motivated to read Barchester Towers (I read The Warden last winter) so that I can watch this.
 I love to hate Uriah Heep, and the Alan Rickman character sound divine in a devilish way 🙂